learning-zone/react-basics/react-mcq.md

 ```

 - [ ] It is creating a new object that contains the same name property as the props object.
-- [ ] It is assigning the value of the props object's firstName property to a constant called name.
+- [ ] It is assigning the value of the props object\'s firstName property to a constant called name.
 - [ ] It is retrieving the value of props.name.firstName.
-- [x] It is assigning the value of the props object's name property to a constant called firstName.
+- [x] It is assigning the value of the props object\'s name property to a constant called firstName.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>